adanlessossi/bd-showcase/README.md

 ### The Zipkin Distributed Tracing
 The Zipkin Distributed Tracing runs on <http://localhost:9411> and helps gather timing data needed to troubleshoot latency problems in microservice architectures.

+Data is gathered in a RabbitMQ Queue and consumed by the Distributed Tracing Server (Zipkin).
+Data are then displayed in the Zipkin Dashboard

 ![alt text][zipkin]

 [zipkin]: assets/distributed_tracing.PNG "The Zipkin Distributed Tracing"